North Korea looms over Rex Tillerson's first Asia trip

 Tillerson will meet with Abe and his counterpart Foreign Minister Fumio Kishida, with Japan seeking reassurance from the United States that it remains Washington's closest and most trusted ally in the Asia-Pacific.

-On the campaign trail, Trump frayed nerves by calling into question US alliances in the region but the new administration has mostly dialed back that rhetoric.
+Though Trump frayed nerves on the campaign trail by calling into question US alliances in the region, the new administration has mostly dialed back that rhetoric.

 Tensions between Japan and the US' other big ally in the region, South Korea, could provide a challenge for Tillerson as he seeks to rein in North Korea.